theak/camera-ai-alerts/README.md

 ## Configuration

-See [config/config.example.yaml] for configuration details.
+See [config.yaml](config/config.example.yaml) for configuration details.

 The config file supports `$VAR` syntax for environment variables.
-Edit `system_prompt.txt` to customize AI detection behavior.

 ### How I've configured it

 1. Blue Iris detects motion and sends a webhook to this server
-2. This server fetches the image from the camera URL and sends it to Gemini to analyze using [system_prompt.txt], looking for activity in the main view
+2. This server fetches the image from the camera URL and sends it to Gemini to analyze using [system_prompt.txt](system_prompt.txt), looking for activity in the main view
 3. If activity detected: Announces via Home Assistant and sends me a WhatsApp message if I'm not home (configurable via Home Assistant entity)

 ## Requirements